kasper-piskorski/docs/pages/documentation/7-grakn-dashboard/visualiser.md

 <br />

+#### Inference

+There are 3 query settings that can be changed using the 'cog' button (on the far right hand side of the horizontal icon menu at the top of the screen):

+* Activate inference - activates inference, per query.
+* Materialise inference - persists the inference into the graph, per query.
+* Materialise All: activate and persist all inference across the graph.

 #### Analytics Queries - Shortest Path
 You will notice a 'pencil' icon (on the far left of the horizontal icon menu at the top of the screen) that can be used to build Graql queries.
 The following video illustrates how to build a shortest path query: